 Purī Dvārāvatī chaiva saptaitā moksadāyikāh II

-Being most ancient city Ayodhya is said to be capital of Suryavamshi Rajas (Kings of solar dynasty) which is as old as 9000 years.
+Being most ancient city Ayodhya is said to be capital of Suryavamshi Rajas (Kings of the solar dynasty) which is as old as 9000 years.

 Getting to Ayodhya

 Ayodhya is 135kms from Lucknow, capital of Uttar Pradesh.
 Faizabad is a major city in the vicinity of Ayodhya (6kms).

 - Lucknow is major airport closest to Ayodhya.
 Various flights connect Lucknow from New Delhi, Mumbai, and other cities.